Chat Gateway & Routing

 team_idtoorg_idfor Slack, pubkey for Nostr). - Normalization: Provider-specific payload is converted to a standard inbound message format.

-- Execution: Orchestrator claims the job and dispatches to a worker.
-Agent executes.
+.eve/attachments/and writes the index manifest. - Execution: Orchestrator claims the job and dispatches to a worker.
+Agent executes, optionally emitting progress updates via

 The gateway logs each step, making it possible to trace why a message was routed to a particular agent or dropped.